 We spend a significant part of the day patronising the caravan park’s cafe as this provides us with an opportunity to re-charge both coffee and computers.

 We have also discovered they serve scones, so afternoon tea is in order morning, noon and night.
-We also have to investigate options for Kaylee fly back to Melbourne for a few days as a friend of ours, and especially of Kaylee, is ill.
-So much time is spent poring over travel and flight timetables.
+We also have to investigate options for Kaylee to fly back to Melbourne for a few days as a friend of ours, and especially of Kaylee, is ill.
+So, much time is spent poring over travel and flight timetables.
 In the end however the decision is delayed by the news that the friend’s operation is will occur later rather than sooner.

 On our second day we take an afternoon tour of Geikie Gorge.
 The gorge is a pretty impressive bit of landscape and one gets some idea of the floods that sweep through here during a big wet when one witnesses the flood levels.
 The mark is some 14 metres up the cliff faces on what is a fairly wide river.
 Our guide tells us that the locals know what size flood they are going to get each year by watching the freshwater crocodiles.